gbbarnard/CSI-2300-project/README.md

 # CSI-2300-project
-Project Name: Tic_Tac_Toe
+Project Name: Connect_Four

 Team_name: TheBeginners

 Members: Gavin Barnard

-I am trying to build a Game called Tic-Tac-Toe.
+I am trying to build a Game called Connect_Four.
 The reason why i want to build it is because i want to see if programing video games is what i want to do in the future.
 It will be useful for entertaining people and giving something people can play when bored.